What Happens if you Skip an Oil Change?

 However, when any motor oil is left in an engine too long, the additives will break down.
 The motor oil loses its ability to protect the engine, creating more sludge in the engine which can make the motor oil thicker than it is designed to be.
 Thicker motor oil can take longer to flow through the engine upon startup, which can delay engine parts from receiving the motor oil quickly, leading to unnecessary wear.
 This also causes the engine to operate less efficiently, meaning the oil pump and pistons must work harder.
 All of these things can shorten the life of your engine, potentially leading to a loss of horsepower and efficiency, which cannot be recovered.

 Lost engine efficiency can also mean the loss of fuel economy, which will cost you more money at the fuel pump.
-Engines that operate at optimal efficiency and burn less fuel also produce less harmful CO2 emissions.
+Engines that operate at optimal efficiency and burn less fuel.

 Low Oil Level